The Schumann Resonance – how does it affect our energy?

 When these resonances change, as a result, mammalian brain frequencies are entrained to the Schumann Resonances to some degree.
 Entrained means following, or matching in an energetic sense.

-So, when you pull forward at a red light because the person next to you is turning on their green light, that’s entrainment.
+So, when you pull forward at a red light in your car, because the person next to you is turning on their green light in their care, that’s energetic entrainment.

 On January 31, 2017, for the first time in recorded history, the Schumann resonance reached frequencies of 36+ Hz.
 It was considered an anomaly when in 2014 this frequency rose from its usual 7.83 Hz to somewhere in the 15-25 Hz levels—so a jump from 7.83 Hz to 36+ Hz is a big deal.
 That’s more than a five-fold increase in resonant frequency levels.
 What does this mean to us as inhabitants of Mother Earth?
 According to neuroscience, frequency recordings of 36+ Hz in the human brain are more associated with a stressed nervous system than a relaxed and healthy one. (drjoedispenza.com).